 Research

-I’m currently focusing on the clinical application of psychedelics.
+Currently, I am focusing on the clinical application of psychedelics.
 Psychedelic therapy seems to hold a lot of promise for treating a diverse range of mental health problems.
-But we still don’t fully know how psychedelics help people mentally recover.
+But we still do not fully understand how psychedelics can help people mentally recover.
 Nor do we fully understand the risks that using psychedelics for clinical means might carry.

 Relatedly, I have a few works in progress: